KipSigei/afpolgis-data-connector/README.md

 ## Overview

-The **AfpolGIS Data Connector** allows users to fetch GeoJSON data from diverse Data API's and load it directly into QGIS as a layer.
+The **AfpolGIS Data Connector** allows users to fetch Geospatial data from diverse Data API's and load it directly into QGIS as a layer.
 The plugin fetches and loads the data asynchronously, supports filtering data by date ranges as well as real time synchronization of data.

 ## Features

-- Fetch GeoJSON data from Onadata, ODK, KoboToolbox, GTS, ES World and DHIS
+- Fetch Geospatial data from Onadata, ODK, KoboToolbox, GTS, ES World and DHIS
 - Load the data directly into QGIS as a layer
 - Asynchronous data fetching with QThread
 - Filtering Data by Date Ranges